 Most TAs are expected to work an average of 6 hours per week.
-Faculty and TA should set the schedule together, keeping in mind that some work may occur outside of the regularly scheduled course timeslot.
+Faculty and TA should set the schedule together, keeping in mind that some work may occur outside of the regularly scheduled course time slot.

 TAs are not substitute teachers.
-In the case of a faculty emergency or planned absence, faculty must notify their program manager and the Academic Affairs Office.
+In the case of a faculty emergency or planned absence, faculty members must notify their program manager and the Academic Affairs Office.

-Faculty are expected to be present at the beginning and end of each class.
+Faculty members are expected to be present at the beginning and end of each class.
 Avoid leaving the TA as the sole responsible presence in the classroom for long periods.

 Faculty members are responsible for handling classroom emergency situations.
 TAs should not be the attending presence for a student in distress.

-It is recommended faculty review emergency and safety guidelines with their TA, or direct the TA to a campus resource who can supply this information, such as a studio manager or a Public Safety officer.
+It is recommended faculty members review emergency and safety guidelines with their TA, or direct the TA to a campus resource who can supply this information, such as a studio manager or a Public Safety officer.